Surviving 3 Honour Killings. A journey of ACE's, abuse, hopelessness, and pity.

 After threats of burning Shana's home down.
 Abusing and tormenting other family members.
 On October 13th 2018 the perpetrator cut Shana's CCTV on both sides of her house and her phone line.
 Cutting 3 camera, internet lines and phone line.
 Planning to commit something far more sinister.

 After the incident, the penny finally dropped, Shana's brainwashed mind was shocked into reality, she couldn't manage this abuse any longer.
 Shana had to flee her home of 17 years.
 Leaving everything behind.
-Shana finally reported the perpetrator to the police, however, Shana still couldn't expose everything due to the repercussion and shame attached to domestic abuse.
+Shana finally reported the perpetrator to the police, and Shana still couldn't expose everything due to the repercussion and shame attached to domestic abuse.

 Huge Loss and Systemic failures

 Shana and her children lost everything.
 Shana lost 45k on her home.
 Shana's daughter lost everything she knew.
 Friends, family, business, everything was lost overnight.